LuisMartinParraMorales/metro_disruptions_intelligence/docs/realtime_ingestion.md

 by year, month and day which allows incremental processing and faster analytical queries.

 To combine the partitions into a single dataset use `union_all_feeds`.
-This reads all partitions into memory and therefore may require significant RAM for large periods (e.g. a full two-month collection).
-The resulting file is written as `data/processed/station_event.parquet`.
+The function streams Parquet fragments using ``pyarrow.dataset`` so memory usage remains low even for large collections.
+The resulting file is written as ``data/processed/station_event.parquet``.